Skip to main content

 Remove all assignments

 Reassign the affected users and groups to another role, or remove this role from them, under Settings → People & Access → People.
+To see exactly who currently has the role, open the role and click View people with this role.

 2